Fresh Water Maintenance

 6. Drain water heater by opening an adjacent hot and cold water faucet and the adjacent low point drains.

 7. Remove old anode rod.
-This requires a large socket wrench.
+This requires a 1-116” socket wrench.
 After a year my anode rod was about 50% depleted.
+Due to thread wear, reinstalling a partially used rod may damage the tank fitting threads.
+Consider the cost of a new anode rod verses the cost of a new heater and installation.

 8. Pour vinegar into Water Heater.
 I connected an elbow to a Flush Wand, a Water Bandit to the elbow, and a funnel in the Water Bandit.
 Pouring vinegar into the funnel resulted in the vinegar squirting up inside the water heater.
 The next few tasks allow time for the vinegar to work.